-Grade 10 students take Composition 10 (a requirement for all students) and their choice of Creative Writing, Literary Studies, or New Media.
-These courses are designed to be equal in complexity with many similar curricular competencies.
-Each course will include the exploration of story, texts, language, and reading and writing skills.
+Grade 10 students take Composition 10 and their choice of English First People's Literary Studies and Writing or Literary Studies and Spoken Word.
+These courses are designed to be equal in complexity with many similar curricular competencies, as well as satisfy the Indigenous-Focused Graduation Requirement.